ravenkim/sundry_study/README.md

 <br />

 **[tweakcn](https://tweakcn.com)** is a powerful Visual Theme Editor for tailwind CSS & shadcn/ui components.
-It comes with Beautiful theme presets to get started, while aimming to offer advanced customisation for each aspect of your UI
+It comes with Beautiful theme presets to get started, while aiming to offer advanced customisation for each aspect of your UI

 ![tweakcn.com](public/og-image.png)